DevSilv/DevSilv.github.io/_drafts/how-readers-learn-through-articles.md

 The readers improve their perceptiveness, if the article demands more perceptiveness than they already have.

 ### 7. Concentration
-The readers improve their concentration, if the article demands to have more concentration than they already have.
+The readers improve their concentration, if the article demands more concentration than they already have.

 ### 8. Writing
 The readers learn new way of writing an article.
 If they already know this way, they improve their knowledge/skills of it by repetition/recalling.